-The Office of International Engagement at Montclair State University is available to assist international students through every stage of the journey from new applicant through to graduation.
+The International Admissions and Student Services at Montclair State University is available to assist international students through every stage of the journey from new applicant through to graduation.

 If you are taking or have taken a college or university course after graduation from high school, you may apply for admission as an international transfer student.

 Please follow the link below to a guide for applying as an International Transfer:

 Pay the non-refundable $65.00 Application Fee.
 After you complete the application you will see instructions for paying the fee.